Cocaine Addiction TreatmentYou are here:

 - Consider the After-effects: If you’re seriously considering relapse, take your time and think step-by-step about what might happen next.
 What are the consequences?
 Who’s affected?
 What damage will relapse cause?
 After that, ask yourself – is it worth retreating?

 - Relax and Unwind: Anxiety and stress are the leading causes of relapse; hence, find a method to relax when the going gets tough.
-List the things you like and can turn over to when you’re overwhelmed.
+List the things you can turn to when you’re overwhelmed.
 Learn other relaxation techniques like breathing exercises.

 Get Help Today at Design for Change